Should I File A Chapter 13 Or A Chapter 7?

 If you do not have any income left over each month after paying your living expenses to pay bills, you may qualify for a Chapter 7.
-A Chapter 7 case is known as a liquidation bankruptcy.
+A Chapter 7 case is known as liquidation bankruptcy.
 This chapter of bankruptcy is for individuals who are unable to pay their bills, but they must first meet the income requirements of the Means Test.

 Some Chapter 7 bankruptcies are what we call “asset cases.”
 Losing assets is one disadvantage of filing a Chapter 7 bankruptcy case.
 If you have assets that are non-exempt, the Chapter 7 trustee may sell those assets and uses the funds to pay your creditors.
-It is important to work with an experienced New York bankruptcy attorney who understands how to use exemptions to give you the most protection in a Chapter 7.
-Another disadvantage of a Chapter 7 is that you cannot save your home or car if you are behind in payments.
-The lender expects you to surrender the asset immediately or catch up the payments very quickly.
+It is essential to work with an experienced New York bankruptcy attorney who understands how to use exemptions to give you the most protection in Chapter 7.
+Another disadvantage of Chapter 7 is that you cannot save your home or car if you are behind in payments.
+The lender expects you to surrender the asset immediately or catch up on the payments very quickly.

 Why Should I File a Chapter 13 Case?

 A Chapter 13 bankruptcy case is also called a “wage earner” bankruptcy because you must have a steady monthly income to fund a bankruptcy plan to be eligible to file under this chapter of bankruptcy.
-In a Chapter 13, you propose a monthly plan to repay a portion of your debt to your creditors.
-At the end of the plan, any remaining unsecured debt is discharged giving you a fresh start.
+In Chapter 13, you propose a monthly plan to repay a portion of your debt to your creditors.
+At the end of the plan, any remaining unsecured debt is discharged, giving you a fresh start.
 A major benefit of Chapter 13 is that you can spread out past due taxes, mortgage payments, car payments, and past due domestic support payments to avoid losing assets or being in contempt of court.

-On the other hand, a Chapter 13 case can take up to 60 months to complete, and for the most part you cannot sell assets or incur debt without court permission during the case.
+On the other hand, a Chapter 13 case can take up to 60 months to complete, and for the most part, you cannot sell assets or incur debt without court permission during the case.